viresh-ratnakar/webifi/README.md

 This option is only available in crossword where the solution has been provided.

 #### matches
-Get words or phrases matching the current light.
+Get words or phrases matching the letters that have been entered so far in the current light.

 - matches
 - matching words